-You’ve probably seen it a few times, a commercial on television about going to college, typically for adults.
-Perhaps you’ve received an email from a university telling you about your options to pursue a degree.
+You’ve likely seen television commercials about going to college or received an email from a university about options for pursuing a degree.
 While not always the case, these tactics are typically associated with for-profit colleges.

 However, are all for-profit colleges intrinsically bad?
 Are they worse than universities?
 Is there a reason for someone to choose a for-profit college over a non-profit?
 This guide answers all of these questions and more.